SmritiGoyal/rtat-optimization/docs/methodology.md

 }
 ```

 with `lgb.early_stopping(50)` as the training callback.
 These are *not* heavily tuned.
+They were also not re-tuned after the fold-scoped encoder fix, which is why single-fit LightGBM now underfits at default iterations (best_iter ~29) in the bake-off.
 A formal Optuna sweep is on the "what I'd do differently" list.
 The chosen values reflect:

 - `learning_rate = 0.05` with `n_estimators = 500` and early stopping at 50 rounds = a stable mid-tier learning rate that converges well below 500 trees (typically 100-150)
 - `num_leaves = 31` is **conservative for a 1M-row dataset**, paired with `max_depth = 6`.
 The deliberate undersize prevents the model from learning overly specific patterns